 1. Create the Right Environment

-Make sure that you warm-up and stretch your hand before playing.
+Make sure that you warm-up and stretch your hand before playing the guitar.
 Pick a comfortable chair to sit in and try to play in a warm and dry room to reduce the effects of your arthritis.